-The age profile of the homeless population in the Australian Capital Territory was significantly younger than the age profile of the national homeless population.
-Seventy-six per cent of the homeless in the Australian Capital Territory were aged 34 or younger, significantly above the national figure of 58 per cent (Table 2).
-In the Australian Capital Territory, 22 per cent of the homeless were children under 12, almost twice the national figure of 12 per cent.
-Another 22 per cent of the homeless in the Australian

-Capital Territory were teenagers aged 12 to 18 (mainly on their own) and 16 per cent were young adults aged 19 to 24.
+The age profile of the homeless population in Western Australia was significantly younger than the age profile of the national population (Table 2).
+Sixty-two per cent of the homeless in Western Australia were aged 34 or younger compared with the national figure of 58 per cent.
+One-third (32 per cent) of the homeless in Western Australia were teenagers aged 12 to 18 (mainly on their own).
+Nine per cent of the homeless were children under 12 who were with one or both parents.
+Another eight per cent were young adults aged 19 to 24, and 13 per cent were adults aged 25 to 34.